-10. Especially when recording shiny objects like apples or certain flowers, you need to be aware of specular reflection.
+Especially when recording shiny objects like apples or certain flowers, specular reflection needs to be taken into account.
 Objects with specular spots cannot be measured reliably.
-In such cases, attention should be paid to uniform and indirect illumination, using special light tents as shown below.
+In such cases, attention should be paid to uniform and indirect illumination, using special light tents.

-11. Both (color) cameras and scanners can be used for image recording.
+Both (color) cameras and scanners can be used for image recording.
 The choice is dependent on the application and the preference of the user.
 Other more advanced systems, such as 3D cameras or hyperspectral cameras are not yet used in standard plant variety testing.